ArchanaRuban/RedBus-/README.md

 Store data in database:

 The collected bus details data was transformed into pandas dataframes.
-Before that, a new database and tables were created using the MySQL connector.
-With the help of MySQL, the data was inserted into the respective tables.
+Before that, a new database and tables were created using the PYMYSQL connect.
+With the help of PyMySQL, the data was inserted into the respective tables.
 The database could be accessed and managed in the MySQL environment.

 web app - streamlit: